 Experienced Marathon Program (XMP)

-Prerequisites: The program is open to runners with experience in long distance training.
+Prerequisites: The program is open to participants with experience in long distance running.
 There is no minimum pace restriction.
-If there is a question or concern, please contact the Program Director prior to registering.
+If you have a question or concern, please contact the Program Director prior to registering.
 MCRRC Membership is required for participation in this program.
 If you are not a member, you will have the opportunity to join MCRRC during registration.
 Participants must be 18 or older to register.

-The Saturday morning group long runs typically start at 6:30 AM, often from Bethesda, using primarily the Capital Crescent Trail, Rock Creek Trail, closed sections of Beach Drive and, on occasion, the C&O Canal Towpath.
-Participants are required to carry hydration on every long run.
-The program will provide water refill opportunities approximately every 5 miles.
-The long runs typically build to four 20-mile “LSD” runs for each marathon weekend.
-The Tuesday evening track workouts are speed training days, typically run at the Montgomery College (Rockville) track starting at 6:30 PM.
+Locations: Saturday morning group long runs begin at 6:30 AM, often starting from Bethesda utilizing the Capital Crescent Trail, Rock Creek Trail, closed sections of Beach Drive and, on occasion, the C&O Canal Towpath.
+Other locations may also be considered.
+Tuesday evening group speed training for VO2Max and lactate threshold, are typically run at the Montgomery College (Rockville) track starting at 6:30 PM.
+Track locations are always subject to change.

 Orientation: